 Acupuncture involves the insertion of needles into certain acupuncture points to rebalance the energy to allow energy to flow evenly around the body.

 Acupuncture is a part of Traditional Chinese Medicine model which is a medicine system in its own right so can treat many different ailments not just musculoskeletal.
 The World Health Organisation in 2003 recognised the effectiveness of Acupuncture for treating a range of conditions.
-For more information on this please click here or get in touch with Anne or Sarah.
+For more information on this please click here or get in touch with Anne.

 Anne and Sarah are both registered with the British Acupuncture Council which requires its members to have completed a degree standard of training and qualification in both traditional Chinese Medicine and Western medical science.
 All practitioners observe strict codes of practice and ethics, e.g. regarding confidentiality, and the following of strict hygiene procedures.

 For more information please see Anne’s website www.acupunctureuk.co.uk or call on 01509 672457.